wol-fi/volfi/README.md

 ## Potential further speed improvements

-Further improvements will likely require changing the approximation structure rather than only simplifying algebra.
+Further improvements will likely require changing the approximation/refinement structure rather than only simplifying algebra.

-The most promising direction is to split the OTM domain into additional regions and fit lower-degree rational seeds.
-A more accurate branchwise seed may allow replacing Halley by a cheaper Newton step, or omitting refinement in parts of the domain.
+The most promising direction is to split the OTM domain into additional regions and fit lower-degree or more accurate rational seeds.
+A sufficiently accurate branchwise seed may allow omitting refinement in parts of the domain.
+Replacing Halley by Newton is possible, but the gain may be limited unless the residual evaluation is also simplified, since the residual evaluation dominates the cost.

 A second opportunity is to reduce the cost of the residual evaluation.
 The Halley step still evaluates normal-CDF-like terms.
 Tailored Cody/Remez approximations on the restricted benchmark domain, or branch rules that drop negligible terms, could reduce this cost.

-For fixed strike grids, additional quantities can still be precomputed. v0.1.6 already collapses the high-price branch into fixed-$h$ polynomial coefficients.
-The same idea could be extended to the lower-price branches, replacing bivariate rational evaluations by fixed-$h$ univariate price-transform evaluations.
-The gain may be modest, however, because the Halley residual dominates runtime.
+For fixed strike grids, additional quantities can still be precomputed. v0.1.6 already collapses the high-price branch into fixed-h polynomial coefficients.
+The same idea could be extended to the lower-price branches, replacing bivariate rational evaluations by fixed-h univariate price-transform evaluations.
+The expected gain is probably smaller than reducing or avoiding the refinement step.

 Finally, a batch/SIMD API may improve throughput for volatility-surface construction.
-The current benchmark measures scalar latency; vectorized evaluation over many strikes and maturities could give larger gains than further scalar micro-optimizations.
+The current implementation processes vector inputs as scalar C++ evaluations.
+Explicit branch grouping and vectorized exp/erfc/CDF approximations could give larger gains than further scalar micro-optimizations.